OpenBCI/Documentation/websitev2/docs/Cyton/06-Cyton_Radios_Programming_Tutorial.md

 3. Replace RFDLoader with a script that uses wine to call RFDLoader.exe, forwarding the serial port.
 A possible script is at https:
 4. Drag RFDLoader to the RFduino folder

 That's it!
-As long as `` is installed normally the script should take care of any issues you may have when uploading.
+As long as `wine` is installed normally the script should take care of any issues you may have when uploading.

 ## Using Radio Firmware Version 2.x.x (Fall 2016)